 PREFERENCE WILL BE GIVEN TO APPLICANTS WHO HAVE THE ITEMS LISTED BELOW:*

 An overall undergraduate Grade Point Average (GPA) of 3.0 or higher and grades of B or higher in all DPD courses.

-- Recency of Experience:
+- Recency of Academic Experience:

 *The Admission Committee welcomes insights into any obligations or challenges faced during your undergraduate years that may have impacted your grades or other circumstances.
-This information should be included in a supplemental letter of explanation which can be uploaded to the Priority Nutrition Care Program Application.
+This information should be included in a supplemental letter of explanation which can be uploaded to the Priority Nutrition Care Supplemental Application.

 How Are Interns Selected?

 In the FIRST ROUND MATCH, applications meeting the criteria above, or viewed as competitive (meaning they may not meet the criteria exactly, but appear to be potentially successful candidates), are reviewed by the Program Director and Application Review Committee, and scored according to the criteria described above.
 Applications are then reviewed again and additional information discussed by the group and ranking decisions made.
 Interviews are NOT part of the process but you may receive a call for clarification of information.

 In the SECOND ROUND MATCH, applications meeting the criteria above, or viewed as competitive (meaning they may not meet the criteria exactly, but appear to be potentially successful candidates), are reviewed by the Program Director and Application Review Committee and and decisions will be made on completed applications within 24 hours.
 Interviews are NOT part of the process but you may receive a call for clarification of information.